kawaicheung/book-on-naming-things/manuscript/0_C_TidyingUp.md

 # Remembering to tidy up

-I love what Brandon Rhodes had to say at the Pycon US conference in 2013.
+[Ref: Brandon Rhodes 2013 Python duck naming Pycon]

+Power of just renaming params without structurally changing anything.

+But, we need to be vigilant that the param names are fully cleaned up everywhere.

+It's certainly a kind of refactoring.

+"Each discovery should be pushed back into all previous code"

+Show URL / Response / Page example.

+"Learning that a name is imprecise is knowledge, and that knowledge should be available everywhere".

+Markdown HTML/Body.

+Three options:

+1) Do nothing
+2) Create new classes that use a String as a subclass.
+3) Lightweight: Rename the params for clarity.

+It was a great way to make sure everything connected to go up and down the chains of code to make sure various bodies were transformed correctly.

+====

 > _One of the biggest sins you can commit is to stop programming when it works._

 Keeping a codebase with well-intentioned names is often just about _remembering_ to do so.
 Everytime we make a change to a codebase, we have to consider the names of things over again.
 It's easy to leave working code as-is, without considering the debt you've just handed over the next reader.
+[Change to more about Brandon's idea of pushing back the information everywhere]

 Awhile back, I had a method that updated various pieces of account data: